sandoche/Jekyll-webpack-boilerplate/README.md

 - [ ] Remove images from dev webpack
 - [ ] Test to add images in the pages to check the whole boilerplate
 - [ ] Fix double image bug
-- [ ] Check with the blog post what is missing
 - [ ] Update logo & icon
 - [ ] Write default data
 - [ ] Write documentation